 3.1.3 Schematic Representation of an Economic System

-An economy can be described in many ways.
-Here it is illustrated as a system for the creation and distribution of wealth – with its inputs and outputs, and its controls and enablers:
+It is illustrated here as a network of power flows – with its inputs and outputs, and its controls and enablers:

 The conventions adopted here need some explanation: